 She exhibits regularly at The Peoples Art exhibition, Stephens Green,Dublin.

 Pervaneh specialises in monochrome watercolour portraits on lineboard, using the colour sepia.
-She also specialises in miniature watercolour paintings of Ireland.
+She also specialises in original miniature watercolour paintings of Ireland.
 Pervaneh takes commissions for Pet Portraits.